WASasquatch/was-node-suite-comfyui/README.md

  - Tensor Batch to Image: Select a single image out of a latent batch for post processing with filters
  - Text Add Tokens: Add custom tokens to parse in filenames or other text.
  - Text Concatenate: Merge two strings
+ - Text Dictionary Update: Merge two dictionaries
  - Text Find and Replace: Find and replace a substring in a string
+ - Text Find and Replace by Dictionary: Replace substrings in a ASCII text input with a dictionary.
+   - The dictionary keys are used as the key to replace, and the list of lines it contains chosen at random based on the seed.
  - Text Multiline: Write a multiline text strin
  - Text Parse Noodle Soup Prompts: Parse NSP in a text input
  - Text Parse Tokens: Parse custom tokens in text.